KTStephano/peaches-bot.docs/docs.markdown

 CustomID | String | Trigger-supplied custom ID for the component ComponentType | [ComponentType](/docs#enum-componenttype) |
-Values | Slice[String] | Only filled when ComponentType is SelectMenuComponent (3).
+Values | Array[String] | Only filled when ComponentType is SelectMenuComponent (3).
 Otherwise is nil.

 **Functions**